Alaskan Village, Citing Climate Change, Seeks Disaster Relief In Order To Relocate

 "The price tag on this village move is astronomical, and what we have right now is nowhere near," he says.

-Many Alaska villages are dealing with erosion and thawing permafrost.
+Many of Alaska's villages are dealing with erosion and thawing permafrost.
 But Newtok's needs may be the most immediate.
-It's already lost its barge landing, sewage lagoon and landfill.
+It has already lost its barge landing, sewage lagoon and landfill.
 As river water seeps in and land sinks, it expects to lose its source of drinking water this year, and its school and airport by 2020.

 After years trying to piece together state and federal funding to relocate, Cadiente says Newtok has run out of other options.

-The president, with input from the Federal Emergency Management Agency, declares a disaster after a specific catastrophic event.
-Newtok is asking for the declaration based on mounting damage from erosion and thawing permafrost over the past decade.
+Usually, the president, with input from the Federal Emergency Management Agency, declares a disaster after a specific catastrophic event.
+But Newtok is asking for the declaration based on mounting damage from erosion and thawing permafrost over the past decade.

 "My first reaction is, it's exciting," says Rob Verchick, who teaches disaster law and climate adaptation at Loyola University in New Orleans.